SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/vpc-flow-logs.md

-### Collecting Amazon VPC Flow Logs using an AWS S3 Source
+### Collecting Amazon VPC Flow Logs using an Amazon S3 Source

-This section has instructions for collecting Amazon VPC Flow Logs using an AWS S3 source.
+This section has instructions for collecting Amazon VPC Flow Logs using an Amazon S3 source.
 If you prefer to collect VPC logs using a CloudFormation template, see [Collect Amazon VPC Flow Logs using a CloudFormation Template](#collecting-amazon-vpc-flow-logs-from-cloudwatch-using-cloudformation).

 #### Step 1: Enable Amazon VPC Flow Logs